 Since oil and gas, as with all fossil fuels, are non-renewable energy sources, industry experts have repeatedly warned that the world is running out.
 However, technology has always been a critical component of oil and gas exploration and development.
 As a global commodity, oil and gas prices respond to market forces of supply and demand, and when prices increase, technological innovations have been developed and implemented.
 Advanced seismic exploration techniques, offshore development, expansion into deepwater, and most recently, hydraulic fracturing techniques, among many others, have allowed the United States and the rest of the world to continually find and exploit new sources of oil and gas to replenish those that have been depleted over time.

 The Oil and Gas Topics package provides information on a variety of oil and gas topics of general interest to the American public.
-Information from a number of sources is provided, including links to videos that have been produced spcifically by Our World of Energy for broadcast television.
+Key references are provided that can be used to find more detailed information.